 About The Threat Research Team

 Our threat researchers are responsible for tracking shifts in the cybersecurity landscape, identifying new attacks as they emerge, and monitoring how threat actor tactics, techniques and procedures change over time.
-The threats they detect and the signatures they write feed into our platforms and are keystones in a system that analyzes more than 2.2 billion emails, 35 billion URLs and 200 million attachments every single day.
+The threats they detect and the signatures they write feed into our platforms and are keystones in a system that analyzes more than 2.6 billion emails, 49 billion URLs and 1.9 billion attachments every single day.

 By studying what cyber criminals are doing now, our threat researchers are better able to anticipate what they’ll do next.
 Every day, their work keeps our customers protected—not just from today’s attacks, but tomorrow’s threats as they evolve.